 Each module of a deployed application must be mapped to one or more target servers.
-The target server can be an application server, cluster of application servers or Web server.
+The target server can be an application server or Web server.

 You can map modules of an application or stand-alone Web module to one or more target servers during or after application installation using the console.
 This topic assumes that the module is already installed on a server and that you want to change the mappings.